-Property Name # of Project- Based Vouchers Planned Status at End of Year RAD?
-Description of Project 1315 North 8th Street 25 Leased/Issued Yes New construction of 30 units of affordable housing targeted for youths aging out of foster care in the West Poplar neighborhood (homeless) sponsored by Project HOME.
+Property Name # of Project- Planned RAD?
+Description of Project Based Status at End Vouchers of Year 1315 North 8th 25 Leased/Issued Yes New construction of 30 units of affordable housing Street targeted for youths aging out of foster care in the West Poplar neighborhood (homeless) sponsored by Project HOME.
 Supportive services are provided.
-2415 N Broad St 88 Leased/Issued Yes New Construction in North Philadelphia serving homeless individuals - RAD transfer of assistance site sponsored by Project Home.
+2415 N Broad St 88 Leased/Issued Yes New construction in North Philadelphia serving homeless individuals, sponsored by Project Home.
 Supportive services are provided.
-4050 Apts 20 Leased/Issued No New Construction site for artists in West Philadelphia sponsored by People's Emergency Center.
+4050 Apts 20 Leased/Issued No New Construction site for Starving Artists in West Philadelphia sponsored by People's Emergency Center.
 Supportive services are provided.